bgoonz/web-dev-notes-resource-site/2-content/GIT/GitHub Protips Tips, tricks, hacks, and secrets from Jason Etcovitch.md

 ### Run your automation tool with Actions[](#run-your-automation-tool-with-actions)

-GitHub Actions is a runtime for “doing stuff” when things happen in your repository.
+GitHub Actions is a runtime for "doing stuff" when things happen in your repository.
 It’s really that vague, because you can run whatever code you want in a virtual machine, run by GitHub.
 A standard example is CI, but I like to focus on the more interesting bits, like tweaking and improving your workflows with the help of robots.
 For example, my team uses [JasonEtco/create-an-issue](https://github.com/JasonEtco/create-an-issue) to create a weekly meeting notes issue every Monday morning.
 There are a ton of amazing GitHub Actions out there—and tools to help you build them.
 If you’re interested in building Actions, check out [actions-toolkit](https://github.com/JasonEtco/actions-toolkit), an opinionated toolkit that I created for building Actions.
 I’ve even used it to create a few different Actions like [is-sponsor-label-action](https://github.com/JasonEtco/is-sponsor-label-action) and [action-record](https://github.com/JasonEtco/action-record/).

 ![](https://i2.wp.com/user-images.githubusercontent.com/10660468/79356022-6fc8ff00-7f0c-11ea-8eab-85569d63ac51.png?ssl=1)